THE EAST EUROPEAN ACCURACY LEAGUE (EEAL) 2026 GENERAL REGULATIONS

 Competitors with the same number of points in the general classification will be classified on the basis of the higher number of points awarded for a single competition, in which case the competitor with the highest number of points for one of the competitions will be ranked higher.

 The general team classification will be calculated on the basis of the sum of points awarded for the team's participation in each competition of the cycle.
-Only the top five best results out of the six for participation in a particular competition will be counted towards the sum of the points awarded for the general classification.

 For each competition, points will be awarded to the teams as follows: the team receives 1 point plus the number of points equal to the number of classified teams plus the number of points equal to the number of full rounds minus the number of points equal to the number of the taken place.